 Anthony started as an intern with WWF while completing his undergraduate studies in 2018 and returned to WWF in 2019.
 Originally working with the oceans team on policy interventions needed to combat illegal fishing, Anthony transitioned to his current portfolio.
 A self-proclaimed politics junkie, Anthony is impassioned by politics and its crossroads with environmentalism.
 A lifelong advocate for the environment, Anthony has been involved with environmental causes ranging from building a life-size polar bear out of plastic bags to showcase the number of bags the average family uses in a year, to his own Eagle Scout project that prevented harmful chemicals from polluting waterways in his hometown.
-Originally from Massachusetts, Anthony now resides in Silver Spring, Md., with his fiancé, three dogs, and two cats.
+Originally from Massachusetts, Anthony now resides in Maryland with his fiancé, three dogs, and two cats.

 World Wildlife Fund Inc. is a nonprofit, tax-exempt charitable organization (tax ID number 52-1693387) under Section 501(c)(3) of the Internal Revenue Code.
 Donations are tax-deductible as allowed by law.